bhushangahire/simplified_permalink/README.md

-# Simplified Permalink
+= Simplified Permalink

 I know there are some plugins out there that do the same, but this one fits my needs.

-## Example
+== Example

 Add to your posts the permalink attribute.

     add_column :posts, :permalink, :null => false
     add_index :posts, :permalink

-And use it on your controllers.
+And use it on your models.

     class Post < ActiveRecord::Base
       permalink :title
-    end

-    class Post < ActiveRecord::Base
-      permalink :title, :slug
+      permalink :title, :slug # If you want to use a custom attribute. end
-    end

 So now you can find your posts with: